-discussion as a society.
-In an effort to be able to come to terms with the impact this
+our daily discussion as a society.
+In an effort to be able to come to terms with the

-pandemic has had, as well as the concern surrounding viruses as a whole, many have
+impact this pandemic has had, as well as the concern surrounding viruses as a whole,

 In author Don W. Hill’s Vampiro Trilogy: Volume I: The Night Crawler Protocol, the